m-zakeri/CodART/docs/tutorials/antlr_basics.md

 It should be mentioned that the ANTLR Preview window is based on a grammar interpreter, not on the actual generated parser described in the previous section.
 It means that grammar attributes such as actions and predicates will not be evaluated during live preview because the interpreter is language agnostic.
 For the same reasons, if the generated parser and/or lexer classes extend a custom implementation of the base parser/lexer classes, the custom code will not be run during the live preview.

-In addition to the parse tree visualization, the ANTLR plugin provides facilities such as profiling, code generation, etc., described in [here](https://github.com/antlr/intellij-plugin-v4).
+In addition to the parse tree visualization, the ANTLR plugin provides facilities such as profiling, code generation, etc., described in [here](https://github.com/antlr/intellij-plugin-v4) (Parr 2022b).
 For example, the profile tab shows the execution time of each rule in the parser for a given input string.

 I want to emphasize that visualizing the parse tree with the ANTLR plugin is really helpful when developing code and fixing bugs described in the next section of this tutorial.